Antarpreet/dependency-graph-viewer/README.md

 ## How To Use

-Right-click on any Javascript(.js/.jsx)/Typescript(.ts/.tsx) files and choose `View Dependency Graph` option.
+Right-click on any file in the vscode explorer of supported language type and choose `View Dependency Graph` option.

 ## Upcoming features

 - Make graph more interactive by providing detailed info about the node based on the type of entity (class, function, file, property etc.)
-- Add support for other languages (Python etc.)
 - Add right-click option for directories to display file-level dependency graph
+- Add support for other languages

 **Enjoy!**